Employee Training Template for Team Leaders

 - Observation.
 This method of staff training needs analysis lets evaluate a worker’s performance through first-hand review and observation.
-You must perform the role of a non-participating observer to watch the worker and evaluate his/her performance.
+You’ll want to perform the role of a non-participating observer to watch the worker and evaluate his/her performance.
 You need to have certain criteria for measuring performance.
 The advantage of this method is that direct observation and analysis provides you with real-time and first-hand knowledge so you can better understand all performance problems the worker encounters.

 - Interviewing.
 During an interview you meet your employees face to face and discuss their impressions of performance.
 Both individual and group interviews will help you explore the employee’s responses and vision regarding their performance.
 You can also request for suggestions and comments.
 The advantage here is that you gain a full understanding of the employees’ performance deficiencies and establish personal relationships with potential trainees.

 - Questionnaire.
 This technique is close to interviewing.
 A questionnaire includes a list of critical questions about performance and training needs.
 You share questionnaires among your personnel and gather their responses soon.
 The advantage is that through questionnaire-based interviews you communicate with each staff member to gain a big picture view of the environment.
 You obtain a better understanding of what performance problems need to be solved.